build-on-aws/content/tutorials/build-ci-cd-pipeline-iac-cloudformation/index.md

   - GoLand
   - PyCharm Professional

-For this blog, we will be using AWS Cloud9 for our development environment.
+For this blog, we will be using `AWS Cloud9` for our development environment.

 From the left navigation panel, select `Code`, `Dev Environments`, and click on `Create Dev Environment`.
 In the `Create dev environment and open with AWS Cloud9` dialog box select following :
 - Repository : `Clone a repository`
 - Repository : Select the repo that you want to clone.
 We created a repo `3-tier-app1` above, so select same.
-- Branch : `Work in existing branch` <s>or Work in new branch.</s>
+- Branch : `Work in existing branch`
 - Alias : `bootstrap`

 By default, it will launch a Small (2vCPU, 4 GB RAM), 16 Gib storage with 15minutes timeout.
-You can optionally configure the development environment.

 ![CodeCatalyst Create Dev Environment IDE dialog](images/cc_create_dev_environment_cloud9.png)